Flavoris/HyperSlide/MULTIPLAYER_IMPLEMENTATION.md

      - Make it clear that the effect is **benefiting the collector** (e.g. labeling “You’re faster!” for the local collector vs “Slowed” for others).
      - Optionally show stacked intensity or remaining duration in a compact way.
 3. Friends-only leaderboard UI:
-   - Add a button in the start menu overlay labeled FRIENDS SCORES.
+   - Add a button in the start menu overlay labeled HIGH SCORES.
    - Tapping it should:
      - Trigger GameCenterManager.authenticateIfNeeded if not already authenticated.
      - Then present either: